kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `404`

-Used when asked resources cannot be found.
+Thrown when a requested resource cannot be found.

 ```js
 const err = new context.errors.NotFoundError('error message');